Skip to main content

 3. Entity Requirements - Simplified Onboarding

-4. Create Entity API - Business
+4. Create Entity API

-5. Create Entity API - Individual
+5. Submit Entity API

 Step 2: Create a Beneficiary